There is a lot of hype surrounding ExpressVPN. When you look at most VPN reviews, ExpressVPN often ranks as the best VPN.

 ExpressVPN offers a number of technical extras.
 As an example, they have their own DNS servers to give you an extra level of Internet protection.
 Their high-end encryption technologies make it all but impossible for even the most experienced hackers and attackers to monitor your activities.

-Something that we have not seen in other VPNs is split tunneling.
+Something that we have not seen in other VPNs is a feature known as “split tunneling“.
 This means that if you install the VPN on your router, you are able to select which devices connect through the VPN and which ones go through your normal connection.
 You are also able to determine which apps will go through the VPN and which will use a normal connection.

 - Fast download speed